Customer Success Story

 Frito-Lay turned to the mobile growth strategists at Tapjoy to create a holiday IEC campaign that would capture consumer interest in brand-safe publisher apps.
 Since awareness campaigns that rely on video alone often see low engagement and struggle with brand lift, Tapjoy’s Interplay Design Studio™, developed an interactive creative strategy designed to enhance the brand experience.
 The IEC playable actively engaged users with the Frito-Lay brand beyond what is possible through a standalone video format, resulting in a more memorable experience and, ultimately, more brand lift.

 The team ultimately selected a Match 3 concept that prompted players to swipe to match popular Frito-Lay snacks: Doritos, Lays, Tostitos, and Smartfood popcorn.
 Once a player met the goal of matching all four snacks successfully, they won the game.
 Details like game goals and recognizable Frito-Lay products kept players engaged.
-When paired with video, this IEC bookended a memorable minute and a half of Anna Kendrick extolling the virtues of Frito-Lay snacks.
+When paired with video, this IEC bookended a memorable minute and a half featuring a popular celebrity extolling the virtues of Frito-Lay snacks.

 With brand safety set as a top priority, the Tapjoy team prepared a custom allow list of brand-safe apps, eliminating anything associated with violence or mature content and ensuring that ads would only appear in relevant, contextually appropriate settings.
 Because it was important for Frito-Lay to expand their consumer reach, Tapjoy’s mobile growth strategists applied fairly broad targeting to the campaign within those app-limited constraints.